menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 Adding a New Appliance to Micetro
 ---------------------------------
-To add an appliance to Micetro, you need to have the Administrator role.
+To add an appliance to Micetro, you must have the Administrator role.

 **To add an appliance**: